 Appalachian State University is proud to offer the ONLY Bachelor of Science Career and Technical Education Program in the state of North Carolina.
-The Career and Technical Education (CTE) Program at Appalachian State University is comprised of 75 plus majors and three full-time faculty.
-Students can choose from five areas of concentration in the undergraduate program and can study on-campus or completly ONLINE:
+The Career and Technical Education (CTE) Program at Appalachian State University is comprised of 75 plus majors and four full-time faculty.
+Students can choose from six areas of concentration in the undergraduate program and can study on-campus or completly ONLINE:

 - Business, Finance and Information Technology Education (teaching/licensure program)

 - Business and Marketing Entrepreneurship Education (teaching/licensure program)